Dark Mode Light Mode

 Throwing a scarf

 Another tradition happened inside the temple.
-Somewhere along in the 1000 years old tunnels there was a slightly bigger room than most other rooms.
-There were quite some people standing there and the spokesman of the Yezidi’s explained that whoever was able to throw a scarf on the pillar, would get to make a wish.
+Somewhere along the 1000-year-old tunnels, there was a slightly bigger room than most other rooms.
+There were quite a few people standing there, and the spokesman of the Yazidis explained that whoever was able to throw a scarf on the pillar would get to make a wish.

 It all happened in this underground tunnel below the temple, with dried up black tar on the floor and walls covered in prints of hands, while standing there on bare feet.